stashed/docs/docs/addons/etcd/etcd/index.md

 repository.stash.appscode.com/gcs-repo created
 ```

-Now, we are ready to backup our database into our desired backend.
+Now, we are ready to backup our data into our desired backend.

 ### Backup

-To schedule a backup, we have to create a `BackupConfiguration` object targeting the respective `AppBinding` of our desired database.
+To schedule a backup, we have to create a `BackupConfiguration` object targeting the respective `AppBinding` of our `Etcd` cluster.
 Then Stash will create a CronJob to periodically backup the database.

 #### Create BackupConfiguration